zavolanlab/mirflowz/pipeline_documentation.md

 #### `filter_by_indels`

-Filter multimappers favoring mismatches over indels with a [**custom script**][custom-script-filter-mm].
+Filter multimappers favoring mismatches over InDels with a [**custom script**][custom-script-filter-mm].

-> Under the assumption that indels are less frequent than mismatches only
+> Under the assumption that InDels are less frequent than mismatches only
 > those alignments (of the same read with the same edit distance) with the
-> lowest number of indels are kept.
+> lowest number of InDels are kept.
 This approach allows the presence of
-> multimappers and/or indels after the filtering if the alignments contain the
+> multimappers and/or InDels after the filtering if the alignments contain the
-> same proportion of mismatches vs. indels.
+> same proportion of mismatches vs. InDels.

 - **Input**
   - Alignments file, sorted, filtered (`.sam`); from